digitallawyer/openlegaldictionary/_definitions/officialty.md

 ---
 title: Officialty
 permalink: "/definitions/officialty.html"
-body: The court or Jurisdic-tion of which an offldal ls head
+body: The court or Jurisdic-tion of which an offldal is head
 published_at: '2018-07-07'
 layout: post
 ---